astgelais/dynamic-affiliate-tracking-code/README.md

 2. Confirmation Page Code

 Performance Marketing tracking code is generally placed on the merchant's confirmation (or thank you) page.
 The process starts with the merchant providing their network parameters/cart information and installing the code on their confirmation page.
-For a sample of the confirmation page code, please see [the confirmation page code](https://github.com/astgelais/dynamic-affiliate-tracking-code/blob/master/confirmation-page-order-variables.js)
+For a sample of the confirmation page code, please see [the confirmation page order variables code](https://github.com/astgelais/dynamic-affiliate-tracking-code/blob/master/confirmation-page-order-variables.js)

 The confirmation page code implements all the typical order variables used in Performance Marketing and provides the option to include product-related information when carts make them available.

 ## Instructions

-1. Add the Landing Page Code (attached) to all of your landing pages in the <body> section.
+1. Add the [landing page code](https://github.com/astgelais/dynamic-affiliate-tracking-code/blob/master/landing-page-code.js) to all of your landing pages in the <body> section.
 This code needs to run on all pages of your site so that an affiliate can drive traffic to your homepage or product level pages.
-This code will create a source cookie on the customer’s computer that will be used on the confirmation page.
-Explanation of this can be found in item #2.
+This code will create a source cookie on the customer's computer that will be used on the confirmation page.
+Explanation of this can be found in item 2.

 Please note: this code can be placed in the global header or footer of your site similar to your Google Analytics code.